SeeSharpSoft/intellij-csv-validator/README.md

 ##### Tabularize enabled _(default)_

-Please note: The separator settings can be used in combination with Tabularize enabled, while trimming options are ignored.
+Separator settings can be used in combination with Tabularize enabled, while trimming options are ignored completely.

 ```
 "name     ","city   ","position"